N0Reload/Libft/README.md

 projects this year.
 This will save us a lot of precious time.

-This project is easy too, like the first (because it's litteraly the same but in more complicated), we just need to recreate some functions of the libc on C, and create some useful functions.
+This project is easy too, like the first (because it's litteraly the same but in more complicated), we just need to recreate some functions of the libc on C, and create some useful functions, obviously, It's forbidden in our school to use functions who already exist, we just need to recreate this functions with write(syscall), malloc, and free.

+NOTE: The code may be completely unreadable at times, this is due to the school 42's coding norms which forces us to use unholy practices to get by, The norm its a PDF findable on a repository

 I join the subject on the repository.
 Let's Check !